Did Simon Cowell Just Spill Details On A One Direction Reunion?

 Tomlinson, 26, shares custody of 2-year-old Freddie with ex-Briana Jungwirth.

-Cowell also addressed rumors that One Direction would regroup some time in the near future, stating that this time around the band is a known commodity and has “nothing to prove.”
+As for the rumors that One Direction would regroup some time in the near future, Cowell fanned the flames and stated that this time around the band is a known commodity and has “nothing to prove.”

 Though the group has no plans to get back together at the moment, Cowell thinks they should reconsider and move forward as a unit.